BlueBrain/braynscircuitstudiobackend/development.md

 ## Running as Docker Compose services

-After cloning this repo run `docker-compose up` to start developing.
+After cloning this repo run `docker compose up` to start developing.

 You may want to customize some environment variables like ports or paths.
 Refer to `.env-sample` file, copy and rename it to `.env` so that it will be loaded during compose process.